 - Discount for any Additional DevMountain Courses

-The course is rigorous, but we break up our schedule with lectures, presentations, labs and project building.
-A typical day at DevMountain campus could look like the example day schedule below.
+Because our immersive course is rigorous, we break up our schedule with lectures, presentations, labs and project building.
+A typical day at DevMountain campus could look like the example schedule below:

-Previous day reviews and code exercises that strengthen concepts and skills.
+Previous day reviews and QA exercises that strengthen concepts and skills.

 Learn key objectives through guided practice, discussions, presentations, guest lectures, and activities.

-Continue to work through lunch.
+Continue to work through lunch if desired.
 Grab a bite at a local spot, or make your own at our on-campus kitchens.

 Many mentors live in DevMountain housing and stay on campus around the clock.
 Campus is open to mentors, employees, instructors, and of course students all day everyday!